Tubal Ligation and Tubal Implants

 Tubal ligation, often referred to as "having your tubes tied," is a surgical procedure in which a woman's fallopian tubes are blocked, tied, or cut.
 Tubal implants, such as Essure, are small metal springs that are placed in each fallopian tube in a nonsurgical procedure (no cutting is involved).
 Over time, scar tissue grows around each implant and permanently blocks the tubes.
 Either procedure stops eggs from traveling from the ovaries into the fallopian tubes, where the egg is normally fertilized by a sperm.

 Tubal ligation and tubal implants are considered to be permanent methods of birth control for women.
 They are usually done by a gynecologist.
-They may also be done by a family medicine doctor or general surgeon.
+They may also be done by a family medicine doctor or a general surgeon.

 Tubal ligation method